dkriegner/xrayutilities/doc/source/index.rst

 on a Unix/Linux terminal.
 Or, to make this configuration persistent append this line to your local *.bashrc* file in your home directory.
-On MS Windows you would like to create a environment variable in the system preferences under system in the advanced tab (Using Python(x,y) this is done automatically).
+On MS Windows you would like to create a environment variable in the system preferences under system in the advanced tab (Using Python package managers this should be done automatically).
 Be sure to use the correct directory which might be similar to

 .. code-block:: bash